 No single factor is determinative of incapacitation.
 Some common signs that someone may be incapacitated include slurred speech, confusion, shaky balance, stumbling or falling down, vomiting, and unconsciousness.

-XLVII.
+XI.
 Reporting Sexual Harassment

 Any person may report Sexual Harassment to the Covered Entity’s Title IX Coordinator.
 Reports may be made in person, by regular mail, telephone, electronic mail, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
 In-person reports must be made during normal business hours, but reports can be made by regular mail, telephone, or electronic mail at any time, including outside normal business hours.